This institution is required to by law not to discriminate on the basis of sex according to Title IX.

 - Complete a timely, consistent, and transparent investigation and grievance process utilizing Title IX personnel.

 - Implement supportive measures during the fact finding process.

 - Presume the accused is innocent until the grievance process is completed.

 - Implement an appropriate remedy if the accused is found responsible so that the complainant of sex-based discrimination can continue with their education at the Seminary.

 - Take appropriate steps to resolve the matter in an effort to eliminate the discrimination/harassment, prevent its recurrence, and remedy its effects.

 Incidents of sex discrimination and sexual misconduct (to include sexual harassment, sexual assault, domestic violence, dating violence and stalking) should be reported to the Title IX Coordinator.

 Any student/ employee who believes that he/she has been the recipient of harassment is strongly encouraged to report the alleged occurrence(s) as soon as possible to a representative of the Seminary with whom the student feels comfortable discussing the matter (e.g., advisor, faculty member, HR, etc.).
-The representative will then contact the Dean of Students if the alleged harasser is a student.
+The representative will then contact the Director of Student Care and Outreach if the alleged harasser is a student.
 If the alleged harasser is an employee of the College or a vendor/contractor of the College, the representative will contact the academic head or the Human Resources Department.